The Remix Album (Milli Vanilli album)

-The Remix Album is an album released by Milli Vanilli in 1990.
-Due to the significant differences between the original Milli Vanilli debut album, All or Nothing and the North America-only Girl You Know It's True release, producer Frank Farian decided to repackage these previously unreleased songs in a remix album.
+The Remix Album is a remix album released in North America by Milli Vanilli in 1990.
+Due to the significant differences between the original Milli Vanilli debut album, All or Nothing, and the North America-only Girl You Know It's True release, producer Frank Farian decided to repackage these previously unreleased songs in a remix album.
+A conceptually similar album, The U.S.-Remix Album: All or Nothing had been released one year earlier in 1989 outside of North America which contained remixes of tracks from All or Nothing as well as tracks from the group's North American debut album Girl You Know It's True that did not appear on All or Nothing.
 The album peaked at number thirty-two in the US and was certified Gold by the RIAA in July 1990.

 The songs that had been unreleased in the US are "Money", "Hush", "Can't You Feel My Love" and "Boy in the Tree".
-Most of the songs on this album are completely remixed from the version included on the group's European debut album.
+Most of the songs on this album are completely remixed from the original version included on the group's European debut album.